Creditworthiness for licence application

 Your credit rating is adequate for your intended obligations.
 This means that you have to meet the financial security requirements appropriate for your exposure.
 The rules are laid down in Appendix 1 of the Transmission Code Gas-TSO.
 As of gas day 1 January 2019 the changed Transmission Code gas TSO (Annex 1) will apply.

 Your credit limit is determined on the basis of your financial data or on the basis of (additional) securities.
 We set an initial credit limit for each shipper, after performing a financial analysis of your company.
 The credit limit must always cover your exposure or expected exposure.
 It is your responsibility to have and maintain a credit limit appropriate to your intended obligations and your exposure.
 Your credit limit must at least cover your exposure at all times.
-We recommend to maintain an available amount of 15% of your credit limit.
+We recommend to maintain a creditlimit of at least 115% in relation to your exposure.
 You can increase your credit limit by providing additional financial securities.

 What are the steps in the process for demonstrating creditworthiness when applying for a licence?